Lets consider the question, 'What is an Electrolyte' from a more basic viewpoint.

 Electrolytes Definition: Final Thoughts

 We look at electrolytes slightly different than most.
 While there are elements that say reduce salt, we encourage taking more salt and along with it, more water.
-We suggest taking as much salt as found in a saline IV such as you would get in a hospital.
+We suggest taking less salt than what is found in a saline IV such as you would get in a hospital.

 When taking electrolytes, only naturally occurring electrolytes are safe.
 Any modified, chemically similar or man made electrolytes will cause harm to the body.
 Only naturally occurring electrolytes are safe and will produce the desired health outcomes.